hatakkey/MAG-integrated/docs/open5gs_verification.md

 ```

 ### 2.3. **Checking the eNB logs**
-The eNB log is showing that the user is connected
+The eNB log is showing that the user is connected.
 ```bash
 [root@compute-1 logs]#  more enb1.log
 Active RF plugins: libsrsran_rf_uhd.so libsrsran_rf_zmq.so